Continuing Education

 Would you like to apply?

-- and contact the University of Montpellier’s Continuing Education Department, DIDERIS, regarding administrative matters (curriculum, accreditation of prior learning, CIF, funding, etc.)*
+• and, at the same time, contact the University of Montpellier’s Continuing Education Department, DIDERIS, for administrative matters (training plan, VAE, CIF, funding, etc.)*

 [gdlr_button href="http://www.umontpellier.fr" target="_self" size="medium" background="#ff5660" color="#ffffff"]Contact[/gdlr_button]